nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

         public class AvroSample
         {

-            //Serializes and deserializes sample data set using Reflection and Avro Object Container Files
+            //Serializes and deserializes the sample data set by using reflection and Avro object container files.
-            //Serialized data is compressed with Deflate codec public void SerializeDeserializeUsingObjectContainersReflection()
+            //Serialized data is compressed with the Deflate codec. public void SerializeDeserializeUsingObjectContainersReflection()
             {

                 Console.WriteLine("SERIALIZATION USING REFLECTION AND AVRO OBJECT CONTAINER FILES\n");

-                //Path for Avro Object Container File
+                //Path for Avro object container file
                 string path = "AvroSampleReflectionDeflate.avro";

-                //Create a data set using sample Class and struct var testData = new List<SensorData>
+                //Create a data set by using sample class and struct var testData = new List<SensorData>
                         {
                             new SensorData { Value = new byte[] { 1, 2, 3, 4, 5 }, Position = new Location { Room = 243, Floor = 1 } },
                             new SensorData { Value = new byte[] { 6, 7, 8, 9 }, Position = new Location { Room = 244, Floor = 1 } }
                         };

-                //Serializing and saving data to file
+                //Serializing and saving data to file.
-                //Creating a Memory Stream buffer
+                //Creating a memory stream buffer.
                 using (var buffer = new MemoryStream())
                 {
                     Console.WriteLine("Serializing Sample Data Set...");

-                    //Create a SequentialWriter instance for type SensorData which can serialize a sequence of SensorData objects to stream
+                    //Create a SequentialWriter instance for type SensorData, which can serialize a sequence of SensorData objects to stream.
-                    //Data will be compressed using Deflate codec using (var w = AvroContainer.CreateWriter<SensorData>(buffer, Codec.Deflate))
+                    //Data will be compressed using the Deflate codec. using (var w = AvroContainer.CreateWriter<SensorData>(buffer, Codec.Deflate))
                     {
                         using (var writer = new SequentialWriter<SensorData>(w, 24))
                         {
-                            // Serialize the data to stream using the sequential writer testData.ForEach(writer.Write);
+                            // Serialize the data to stream by using the sequential writer testData.ForEach(writer.Write);
                         }
                     }